TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

 1. 1.
-Manchester United v Arsenal - live!
+England made to toil and have Stuart Broad injury worry in Mumbai
 2. 2\.
-Atos misled the government in securing its disability assessment contract | Steve Paget
+QPR v Reading - live!
 3. 3\.
-Wonderbook : Book of spells - review
+Ian Poulter wins World Golf Championship title in China
 4. 4\.
-Document released in court by MoD
+Charles and Camilla visit Papua New Guinea – video
 5. 5\.
-Jonathan Dimbleby attacks 'witch-hunt' against BBC over Jimmy Savile scandal
+What shall we do with the drunken sailors?
+Fire them
 6. All today's stories

 On the Guardian today

 1. Life and style Mapping the body: the temple
-2. World news Barack Obama holds edge as campaign hits frenetic final stretch
+2. World news Iran suspends uranium enrichment
-3. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
+3. Comment is free Barack Obama and the paradox behind his African American support base
-4. Comment is free Iran sanctions now causing food insecurity, mass suffering
+4. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
-5. World news New York City cancels marathon amid controversy over Sandy recovery
+5. Comment is free Who is the worst civil liberties president in US history?
-6. World news Carrier pigeon's remains found in chimney with wartime coded message - video
+6. Comment is free Iran sanctions now causing food insecurity, mass suffering

 *   License/buy our content
 |*   Privacy policy